Francis Edward Pollard, MA (Frank)

 He was a pipe smoker, keen on cricket and crossword puzzles.
 In Reading he had been the very backbone of the local Book Club (the club's minute book records him reading to the group once in 1923, twice in 1924, four times in 1925, twice in 1926, six times in 1927, and three times in 1928).
 He had a sweet tenor voice, and often used to sing on Sunday nights.
 Once, at Bootham, he had sung an oratorio so beautifully that the Head cut out his sermon, saying nothing more was needed.
 A friend recalled that "Perhaps one of my most delightful memories is of him singing 'A Pair of Sparkling Eyes' at a week-end committee at Jordans!"
 At 74 he made a recording of three songs, accompanied by Mary on the piano; the record survives (side 1, side 2).
 Frank himself played the piano by ear, but only after Meeting on Sundays.
 He had a dry sense of humour and privately treasured an excellent collection of funny stories which he would draw on to illustrate his discussion with point, and a fine restraint.
 He was a very quiet, scholarly person, very formal-looking in his rather severe Edwardian dress—probably a bit awe-inspiring to young children.
 He was also seen as a most handsome man, of which he appeared oblivious.60

-In December 1950 Frank received £1-11-3 in royalties.
+In June 1950 Frank retired as a JP, as required by the Justices of the Peace Act, 1949.
+In December he received £1-11-3 in royalties.
 At the beginning of that month he spoke at Meeting for Sufferings, on the subject of Korea.
 Testimony from Reading Monthly Meeting was to record that "Some of his best work for the Society was done during his long membership of Meeting for Sufferings."61 For many years prior to his death Frank Pollard had been a valued member of the Anti-Slavery Society.62

 In January 1951 Frank Pollard grew a beard; but there is no subsequent reference to this, so presumably he abandoned it.63

 In March 1951 the Pollards spent a week with the Beck family in Totland Bay, on the Isle of Wight.
 Though he was suffering with angina, and developed a bit of a cough while he was there, when he got back he was suddenly taken much worse, and he died at about 9:00 p.m. on the 21st March 1951, at home at Cintra Avenue.
 The cause of death was given as 2nd coronary thrombosis, hypertension, and myocardial degeneration.
-His body was cremated at 3:30 on the 24th March, at Reading crematorium.64
+His body was cremated at 3:30 on the 24th March, at Reading crematorium.
+Local obituaries were published, but a heartfelt tribute was added by a correspondent to the Reading Standard:

 In April 1951 the Reading Monthly Meeting Extension Committee minuted that: